-- a) the upstream system (including the inlets) has sufficient capacity to deliver the design flows to storage, either in its entirety (see C6.3.4) or in combination with overland flow pathways (see C6.2.2 b). - b) an overland flow pathway (see C6.3.3) is provided that will safely manage any exceedance flows.
+a) the upstream system (including the inlets) has sufficient capacity to deliver the design flows to storage, either in its entirety (see C6.3.1) or in combination with overland flow pathways (see C6.2.2 b); b) an overland flow pathway (see C6.5) is provided that will safely manage any exceedance flows.

-3. The design of storage shall take into account the frequency and extent of any surcharge in the downstream system.
+3. The design of storage should take into account the frequency and extent of any surcharge in the downstream system, including flood levels at any discharge point into a watercourse, lake or pond.

-Note: The levels in watercourses and groundwater bodies can vary both seasonally and in response to rainfall and sewer pipes will typically surcharge (i.e. the water level in manholes rises above the level of the soffit of the pipe) much more frequently than the design flooding frequency.
+Note: The levels in watercourses and groundwater bodies can vary both seasonally and in response to rainfall.
+Sewer pipes will typically surcharge (i.e., the water level in manholes will rise above the level of the soffit of the pipe) much more frequently than the design flooding frequency.

-C6.3 Drainage components on the surface and infiltration systems
+C6.3 Drainage Components on the Surface and Infiltration Systems

-1. The capacity of surface level components (e.g. swales, ponds and basins) is not normally constrained by the capacity of the inlet system in the same way as underground components.
-They may therefore be designed to accept higher flow rates than underground drainage systems up to the 1 in 100 year rainfall plus climate change standard typically required by local authorities.
+1. The capacity of surface level components (e.g., swales, ponds and basins) is not normally constrained by the capacity of the inlet system in the same way as underground components.
+They may, therefore, be designed to accept higher flow rates than underground drainage systems up to the 1 in 100 year rainfall event plus climate change standard typically required by local authorities.

-2. Provided there is provision for the flows to reach a particular feature, surface SuDS features designed to take 1 in 100 year rainfall plus climate change will normally be adoptable.
+2. Provided there is provision for the flows to reach a particular feature, surface SuDS features designed to take 1 in 100 year rainfall event plus climate change will normally be adoptable.

-3. Components that are designed to be filled with water intermittently (e.g. basins or swales) should be designed so that the water is apparent at least a few times a year to ensure that the public are aware of their function.
+3. Components that are designed to be filled with water intermittently (e.g., basins or swales) should be designed so that the water is apparent at least a few times a year to ensure that the public are aware of their function.
 Where appropriate, signage should be provided to indicate: